D-Sven/EDFZ-custom-scenery/README.md

 INSTALLATION OF AI TOWPLANE (new):

-Copy the /AI folder to your $FGROOT directory.
+Go to /AI/AI_towplane and copy the /AI folder into your $FGROOT directory.
 It contains the towplane (/Aircraft/c177), the FlightPlan for the tow (/FlightPans/EDFZ_towing26.xml) and the main XML (EDFZ-Mainz_towing.xml).
 All the files must be copied or moved to the proper directories in your $FGROOT (Linux: /usr/share/games/flightgear/)!
 For the final tow see the documentation in /AI...
 Have fun!